Single chapter

 Her eyes were brimming with something, jaw tight.

 — Not.
 A. Single.
-Word. . — it came out like a threat, but the toddler made her very hard to take too seriously.
+Word. null. — it came out like a threat, but the toddler made her very hard to take too seriously.

-Pressing his lips together, nodded. — Aye, aye, Commander.
+Pressing his lips together, null nodded. — Aye, aye, Commander.

 It was getting a lot harder to believe that the Commander was a Geth AI in disguise, no feelings and no human emotions.

 Despite how nice it felt to be in the Leipzig, getting used to the crew and the different work, they were still at war.
-More than that, they were still at war serving in a ship under Commander .
-She was- couldn’t figure her out.
+More than that, they were still at war serving in a ship under Commander null null.
+She was- null couldn’t figure her out.

-It didn’t make it any easier to watch her being cold and dismissive, when knew could be so much more.
+It didn’t make it any easier to watch her being cold and dismissive, when null knew null could be so much more.

 — Alright, alright.
 I’ll say the words all of you want to hear.
 Shore leave.
 There, I said it — the Commander stalked into the room, really, looking like she was about to murder someone and not grant them some well-earned time off.

-choked on his orange juice, looking up as the others around the Mess Hall looked at the Commander, wide eyed. scowled.
+null choked on his orange juice, looking up as the others around the Mess Hall looked at the Commander, wide eyed. null scowled.

 — I can’t take more of you people moping anymore, I swear.
 Sure, you want to pay Asari strippers in some shady club whilst there’s a war going on?
 Fine, I can’t stop you — she made a beeline to the coffee machine and everyone scrambled out of her way.